Episode Four Spoilers

 James Cosmo had some great scenes this week and it is so pleasing to see such a beloved character played so wonderfully.
 Seeing his grief at his son’s death was both surprising and touching, along with his eagerness to know where Serafina was, clearly indicating he still loves her.
 The exchange between Coram and her dæmon Kaisa was regal.
 I am really looking forward to seeing Coram and Serafina together on screen in the next episode.

-The Magisterium imagery, which has gone from subtle to ham-fisted in the space of two weeks, has also started to wear thin.
+The Magisterium imagery has gone from subtle to slightly ham-fisted in the space of two weeks.
 All the dæmons belonging to men in the Magisterium are animals people may have an aversion to, ‘creepy crawlies’, insects and reptiles and Fra Pavel’s dæmon has been changed from a frog to a rat.
 Not a cute white rat but a greyish-brown rat we would associate with ‘vermin’.
 The exchange between Boreal and Fra Pavel, the Magisterium’s alethiometer reader, was somewhere between discomfiting and hilarious, like a Midsomer Murders episode, with televisions’ love of anti-intellectualism at play.
 This is the first sort of fragile connection HDM has made between the Magisterium and the Catholic Church (on which Pullman based it) and it wasn’t bravely done, with Boreal hopping about like a high school bully, calling Pavel ‘Ratty’ and threatening to reveal his ‘filthy predilections’, which really could mean anything in a religious context.
 Although I usually applaud subtlety, if you want to call out the Catholic Church on child abuse, go the whole hog.
 They are still using the food analogies, with Cardinal Sturrock’s hilarious line to Mrs. Coulter “I know how you like your sustenances.”

 The Golden Monkey’s plight was touched on for just a moment this week, where Mrs. Coulter slaps his hand away when he reaches for hers.
 I suspect this is Ruth Wilson’s attention to detail and it is always well done.
 Even with far less screen time this week Mrs. Coulter left her mark.